-National business accelerator launches with $1M to support sustainable contech
+National business accelerator launches to support sustainable contech

 Key Takeaways: